letsdevelop7/Search-and-animated-drawer-implementation/README.md

 # Search-and-animated-drawer-implementation
-Source code for implementing Favorite, Search and animated drawer features
+Tutorial and source code for implementing Favorite, Search and animated drawer features